David Icke: 5G and COVID-19

 David Icke has been identified by the Center for Countering Digital Hate as a leading producer of misinformation about COVID-19 as well as anti-Semitic content.
 In April 2020, Icke claimed in a YouTube video on Brian Rose's London Real channel that there was a link between the COVID-19 pandemic and 5G mobile phone networks.
 The video was removed from the platform, and YouTube tightened its rules to prevent its website being used to spread conspiracy theories about the COVID-19 pandemic.
 It was later also deleted from Facebook.
 Multiple mobile phone masts were subject to arson attacks at this time, as well as telecom engineers being abused.
 Nick Cohen in The Observer thought Icke was ambiguous as to whether the phone masts should be left alone.
-Icke said in the London Real interview: "If 5G continues and reaches where they want to take it, human life as we know it is over… so people have to make a decision."
+In the London Real interview, Icke said: "If 5G continues and reaches where they want to take it, human life as we know it is over... so people have to make a decision."

-London Live screened a similar interview with Icke about coronavirus on 8 April 2020.
+London Live screened a similar interview with Icke about the coronavirus on 8 April 2020.
 He made an unsupported claim that Israel was using the crisis "to test its technology" and suggested any attempt to require people to be vaccinated against COVID-19 amounted to "fascism".

 After Ofcom's formal investigation, the UK media regulator decided the 80-minute interview broke the terms of the broadcasting code as it "expressed views which had the potential to cause significant harm to viewers in London during the pandemic" which "were made without the support of any scientific or other evidence."